ofluffydev/pythonCourse/docs/learn-to-learn/documentation.md

 title: "Documentation"
 sidebar_position: 3
 ---
 Many people will find a framework or library and immediately Google search "Tutorial for" rather than reading the actual documentation.
 You should understand your programming language at a level that all you need is the API reference and docs, with maybe a few small tutorials to begin with.
-This is a great thing to help you stay out of [[Tutorial Hell]].
+This is a great thing to help you stay out of [Tutorial Hell](/docs/universal-topics/tutorial-hell).

 It's okay if you don't understand how libraries work yet, we will be revisiting this with greater depth later on.